S3 method for geostan_fit

 center

 Optional vector of numeric values or a logical scalar to pass to scale.
 Defaults to using object$x_center.
-If the model was fit using centerx = TRUE, then covariates were centered and their mean values are stored in object$x_center and the predict method will use them to automatically center newdata; if the model was fit with centerx = FALSE, then object$x_center = FALSE and newdata will not be centered.
+If the model was fit using centerx = TRUE, then covariates were centered and their mean values are stored in object$x_center and the predict method will use them automatically to center newdata; if the model was fit with centerx = FALSE, then object$x_center = FALSE and newdata will not be centered.

 summary